WASH (Your hands)

 Raising one’s hands is synonymous with surrendering.
 It is regarded as a defenseless posture because two of our most effective body weapons, for both defensive and offensive purposes, are our arms and hands.

 My denominational background is Pentecostal.
-For those unfamiliar with charismatic worship, being in the midst of a pentecostal service may be initially shocking due to the rather boisterous atmosphere, especially if one’s idea of a church gathering is that it should be formal and solemn.
+For those unfamiliar with charismatic worship, being in the midst of a pentecostal service may be initially shocking to some due to the rather boisterous atmosphere, especially if one’s idea of a church gathering is that it should be formal and solemn.
 Pentecostals and other evangelical Christians take Psalm 98 and Psalm 150 to heart.
 But they are not the only ones known for their jubilant worship celebrations.
 Other world religions incorporate dancing, clapping, and joyful music in their religious practices.
-I personally believe that if one can get rapturously excited during secular events, how much more when rendering praise and thanksgiving to the Creator of heaven and earth, the Giver of life!
-You may regard the raising of celebratory hands to God as inappropriate, or you are just simply not the vivacious type.
-Nevertheless, I strongly recommend that you forget who is around you and raise a hand or two in an act of surrender, gratitude, and celebration to the God who lives and is worthy of praise.
+I personally believe that if one can get rapturously excited during secular events, how much more when rendering praise and thanksgiving to the God of all Creation!
+But, you may be among those who regard the raising of celebratory hands to God as inappropriate, or you are just simply not the vivacious type.
+Nevertheless, I strongly recommend that you forget who is around you and raise a hand or two in an act of surrender, gratitude, and celebration to the God who lives and is worthy of all praise.
 Try it until it becomes part of your worship.
 It is totally liberating!